Long Gone (Six60 song)

 "Long Gone" is a song by New Zealand band Six60, released as the fifth single from their third album Six60 in March 2020.

 Background and composition

-The song's instruments are primarily samples of taonga pūoro (traditional Māori instruments).
-The samples were taken from an album by Hinewehi Mohi, which the song's producer Malay used as a basis for the track.
-Six60's lead singer Matiu Walters felt the song was one of his favourite tracks from the band's third album, describing it as "sound[ing] exactly like where we are right now."

 The song was written in Los Angeles in collaboration with New Zealand songwriter Leroy Clampitt, also known as Big Taste.
 "Long Gone" was written as a break-up song, and only took minutes to be written.
+The band first performed the track at Western Springs Stadium in Auckland in early 2019, over a year before the song's eventual release.

 Release and promotion

-The song was released as a single at the end of their 2021 summer tour of New Zealand.
+The song was released as a single at the end of their 2020 summer tour of New Zealand.
 During the release of the band's third album Six60 in November 2019, the group performed the song live for the radio station ZM.